VA Guidelines On Deferred Student Loans And Debt To Income Ratio

 VA Loans have much lenient guidelines than any other loan program.
 The Department of Veteran Affairs realizes that veterans may have less than perfect credit due to their careers in the U.S. Military while in active duty, especially soldiers who have been deployed.

-- VA does not originate, fund, or service VA Loans.
+- The U.S. Department Of Veteran Affairs (VA) does not originate, fund, or service VA Loans

-- Many VA mortgage loan borrowers who had a foreclosure with a prior VA Loan may still qualify for another VA Loan.
+- Many VA mortgage borrowers who had a foreclosure with a prior VA Loan may still qualify for another VA

-- There are many times where a VA mortgage loan borrower may not qualify for a VA Loan due to not getting an automated underwriting system approval but may qualify for FHA Loan.
+- There are many times where a VA mortgage borrower may not qualify for a VA Loan due to not getting an automated underwriting system approval but may qualify for FHA Loan

 Student Loans And Debt To Income Ratios